110 Years of History

-Despite the many name changes over the years, the firm has always had the same core values—a strong sense of community and personal client service.
-The team of attorneys and staff housed under Wendel Rosen’s roof today continues to keep those values very close to heart.
+Each step along the way, the firm has always held the same core values—a strong sense of community and personal client service.
+The team of attorneys and staff housed under Wendel Rosen’s roof today continue to demonstrate those values each and every day.